Dental Bridges in Peterborough

 The first step is the placement of dental implants.

-After initial placement, it usually takes several months for the bone & gums around the implants to heal.
+After initial placement, it usually takes several months for the bone and gums around the implants to heal.

 Once implant sites are healed, the dentist will take impressions of your mouth in order to make a mould.